arturmpinho/Dusty-Lantern/README.md

 * Auction watchlist so user can follow-up closely auctions of interest
 * Share a specific auction on social networks
 * Auction suggestion based on previous search results / watchlist
-* When auction is about to close (< 1 min) and an user places a bid, the counter shall reset the countdown to 1 min again, in order to motivate last minute bids.
+* When an auction is about to close (< 1 min) and a user places a bid, the counter shall reset the countdown to 1 min again, in order to motivate last minute bids.
 * In case the ongoing auctions list becomes to big, I will include a pagination system ordered by end date time first, in order to improve the UX.
-* Error handling
+* Customized Error handling
+* Send email to user when auction closes informing if he/she won the auction or if he/she was overbid

 [[Back to top]](#table-of-contents)